 To use public transport in Istanbul, you must exchange your money for Turkish Lira and get an Istanbul Card before boarding buses to the city center.
 The card is mandatory on most public transportation, including ferries and excluding minibusses (dolmus in Turkish).

 Tip: Get a Wise card to easily withdraw local currency and avoid hefty exchange rates and fees.

 Usually, airports in Turkey are served by a municipality-owned yet reliable airport shuttle service called Havaist.
 The buses bring you to a place where you can change to public transportation and arrive at the city center, making the layover in Istanbul convenient.

 There are dozens of taxis lined at the arrivals hall at both airports.
 Depending on your final destination, the price could range from 250 TL to 350 TL.
 Some taxis have terminals for card payments, but I’d recommend having cash with you.

 If you prefer to avoid the hustle of an airport shuttle bus or taxi, another alternative is to get a private transfer from either airport.
-Here are a few I recommend:
+I recommend Welcome Pickups for well-trained English-speaker drivers.

 Where to stay during your Istanbul layover

 If your layover in Istanbul is quite long and involves staying overnight, you might consider booking a hotel room.
 Here are some recommendations based on the proximity to the city center for sightseeing and the airports so you can get there quicker for your passport control and other procedures.

 YOTEL Istanbul Airport: nestled right inside the Istanbul Airport and 5 minutes from passport control, this hotel offers well-equipped rooms with AC, free WiFi, TV, and a private bathroom.
 A continental breakfast and fitness area are also available at the hotel.